• News

 Lastly, but most importantly, tell someone where you plan on going and for how long you plan to be gone.
 If you plan on boating far away from shore or in a remote area, fill out a float plan and leave it with a reliable person who you can depend on in an emergency situation.
 A float plan provides details regarding the travel route, scheduled time of departure and arrival, number of passengers, and other important boating information, giving the Coast Guard or another rescue agency a head start in carrying out their rescue efforts.

-Double or triple check that your plugged in.
+Double or triple-check that you’re plugged in.
 Even though some of the most veteran captains still forget, it is critical that you DO NOT forget to put your plug in!
 While this item may be inexpensive, forgetting it could lead to the quick sinking of your boat!

 When backing down the ramp, make sure to put your car in park and use the emergency break.
 Leaving your vehicle in reverse or neutral will send it to a watery grave.